wp-plugins/ewww-image-optimizer/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.3.5 =
+* fixed: resuming a bulk optimize on FlAGallery was broken
+* added resume button when running the bulk optimize operation to make it easier to resume a bulk optimize

 = 1.3.4 =
 * fixed optipng check for older versions (0.6.x)